Global Fishing Watch is an independent, international non-profit organisation.

 Advocacy and education

-We’re growing a community of people committed to sustainable fisheries and better management in our oceans.
+We’re growing a community of people around the world committed to sustainable fisheries and better management in our oceans.
 We’re bringing together governments, businesses, NGOs, media and academia to promote transparency, improve understanding and foster collaboration – for example in building demand for verifiable, sustainably-sourced seafood, identifying illegal, unreported and unregulated (IUU) fishing hotspots, and establishing and managing marine protected areas.

 In 2017, Indonesia became the first nation to make its proprietary vessel monitoring system (VMS) tracking data available via Global Fishing Watch, instantly putting 5,000 smaller commercial fishing vessels that don’t use AIS on our map.
 Peru stepped up with a public commitment in June 2017 to share its VMS data, and Costa Rica followed suit in May 2018.
+We’re working with countries around the world to help advance sustainability through greater transparency.

 “Illegal, Unreported and Unregulated (IUU) Fishing is a global crime.
 To put an end to it, we have to use all the tools we have to ensure that all fishing efforts in our waters are seen and recorded.
 Once Global Fishing Watch kicks in, no fishing boat will be able to hide.”